jisosomppi/log-analysis/builds/readonlyREST.md

   response_if_req_forbidden: Access denied.
   access_control_rules:
   - name: Full access with HTTP auth
-    auth_key: sakarin:villapaita
+    auth_key: user:pass
     type: allow
 ```
-In this case the username used to log in is sakarin, and password is villapaita.
+In this case the username used to log in is user, and password is pass.

 This is where I ran into another problem. `sudo service elasticsearch restart` and `sudo service elasticsearch status` tell me that the service is active and running, but nothing is actually running in port 9200 and the service hasn't properly started.